ballboyapp/ballboy_rn/README.md

 ```
 - This should open a new window in your default browser with the web version of the app.

+### Troubleshooting

+In case you launch the app running any of the expo commands above and you either get the app to load really slowly or get an `[Network error]: TypeError: NetworkError when attempting to fetch resource.` error in your console, then the problem is most probably caused by the server url not being reachable/configured correctly.
+In order to fix this, make sure that the base url of the `extra.serverUrl` variable at `app.json` matches the ip address of the expo app.
+You can find the expo ip address by looking at the expo console just above the QR code.

 ### Deploy (web)

 [https://github.com/expo/web-examples/blob/master/docs/DEPLOYMENT.md](https://github.com/expo/web-examples/blob/master/docs/DEPLOYMENT.md)